 Best of all, the team at the bird sanctuary carry out a structured breeding and rehabilitation programme, allowing them to release these gorgeous birds back into the wild.

-A visit to the bird sanctuary is a great addition to your South Island itinerary.
+A visit to the bird sanctuary is a great addition to your South Island itinerary – particularly if you’re looking for a family-friendly option.

 12. Go Horse Riding (or Quad Biking) Amongst Some of New Zealand’s Most Beautiful Scenery